 Soup is great comfort food on a cold Winter day, sure, but only if “comfort” doesn’t too quickly become “boring.”
 Shake up your options with different, gorgeous ingredients.
-Find a red kuri squash at your farmers market or natural food store.
+Find a red Kuri squash at your farmers market or natural food store.
 The dense, sweet flesh evokes chestnut, so it makes sense to add more of the seasonal favorite.
-If you can’t find a red kuri, try a kabocha, butternut or acorn squash instead.
-And the spicy kick at the end of this soup will snap you out of any monotonous rut masquerading as “comfort.”
+If you can’t find a red Kuri, try a kabocha, butternut, or acorn squash instead.
+And the spicy kick at the end of this curried red Kuri and chestnut soup will snap you out of any monotonous rut masquerading as “comfort.”

 Add the remaining coconut milk and the chicken stock, mix well, and bring to a simmer over high heat.
 Season with salt and pepper to taste.
 Reduce heat and simmer, covered, stirring occasionally for 30 minutes.
 The soup may seem loose at this point, but it will thicken up when it’s pureed.

 Remove pot from heat.
 Transfer the soup to a large bowl.
 Working in batches, carefully puree the soup in a blender until smooth, transferring it back to the pot after blending.
 Repeat with the remaining soup.
 If you’d like a thinner soup, stir in more coconut milk, hot chicken stock, or water.
 Reheat if necessary and adjust seasonings.

 Ladle the soup into bowls and garnish with pumpkin seeds and chives.
 Drizzle with pumpkin seed oil if you like.
 Serve with lemon or lime wedges.

 Prepackaged foil packets of small roasted chestnuts can be found in Asian markets.
 Larger roasted chestnuts in jars can be found in supermarkets during the winter holiday season.